Who are the different parties involved in a trust for protection policies?

-- The settlor is the person who sets up the trust by transferring property (for example a life protection policy) into that trust.
+- The settlor is the person who sets up the trust by transferring an asset(s) (for example, a life protection policy) into that trust.
 There can be more than one settlor of a trust.

-- The trustees are the legal owners of the trust fund (for example a life protection policy).
-They must hold or use it for the beneficiaries and can’t use it for their own personal benefit.
+- The trustees are the legal owners of the trust fund (for example, the life protection policy).
+They must hold or use it for the beneficiaries.
+They can’t use it for their own benefit.

-- A trustee can be anyone over 18 who is of sound mind.
-It wouldn’t be usual for a bankrupt to be a trustee.
-The settlor and/or a beneficiary may be a trustee.
-However, if a beneficiary is also a trustee, a conflict of interest could arise, especially when trustees have the power to decide by how much a beneficiary can benefit.
+- A trustee can be anyone over the age of 18 who is of sound mind, however it would be unusual for someone who is bankrupt to be a trustee.
+Both the settlor and/or beneficiary can be a trustee, however if a beneficiary is a trustee it could lead to a conflict of interest – especially when trustees have the power to decide by how much each beneficiary can benefit.